hedzr/logg/README.md

 - privacy enough: hardening filepath(s), shortening package name(s) (by `Lprivacypath` and `Lprivacypathregexp`); and implementing `LogObjectMarshaller` or `LogArrayMarshaller` to safe guard the sensitive fields.
 - better multiline outputs.

+Since v0.8.0, we need go toolchain 1.23.7 and above.

 Since v0.7.3, a locking version of printOut added.
 It would give more safeties to splitted writer (if your writer had implemented `LevelSettable` interface to compliant with logg/slog's log level).

 ![image-20231107091609707](https://cdn.jsdelivr.net/gh/hzimg/blog-pics@master/uPic/image-20231107091609707.png)